Anne Applin, Computer Science

 Crystal Pietrowicz, Biological Sciences

-As chair of SMCC’s Biological Sciences department, I believe in hands-on learning in the lab and on the ocean.
+As a professor in SMCC’s Biological Sciences department, I believe in hands-on learning in the lab and on the ocean.

 I served in the Air Force for many years and later earned bachelor’s and master’s degrees in biology before coming to SMCC in 2005.

 My philosophy is that students have to see how their work inside the classroom applies to their life outside the classroom.
 When they realize that, they embrace what they’re learning.